camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for Quarkus 3.3X LTS
 * End of Support Spring 6
 * End of Support Spring Boot 3.5
-* Support for Tomcat 11
-  * Replaces Tomcat 10 in the upfront configured distribution and the Docker image.
-  * Tomcat 11 support will be shipped earlier than October and will be announced via [Patch Level Update Guide](https://docs.camunda.org/manual/7.24/update/patch-level/).

 ### Environment Update Release – April 2026